viluiz/gan/README.md

 ## Directories:

-- **PredGAN** (outdated see UQ-PredGAN folder): Prediction using GAN - applied to the spatio-temporal spread of COVID-19 in an idealized town.
+- **PredGAN** (outdated see DA-PreadGAN/UQ-PredGAN folder): Prediction using GAN - applied to the spatio-temporal spread of COVID-19 in an idealized town.
 - **DA-PredGAN**: Data assimilation using GAN - applied to the spatio-temporal spread of COVID-19 in an idealized town.
 - **UQ-PredGAN**: Uncertainty quantification using GAN - applied to the spatio-temporal spread of COVID-19 in an idealized town.
 - **datasets**: Datasets of the spatio-temporal spread of COVID-19 in an idealized town.